deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 ## ✨ Features

-Use this template or module for your new git repository to get the following features out-of-the-box:
+Use this repo template or module for your new git repository to get the following features out-of-the-box:

 - GitHub Actions workflows or Azure DevOps Pipelines YAML files that:
   - Publish a prerelease version on every commit to the `main` branch, and a stable version once manually approved.